GeneralEmbeddedCLibraries/boot/app_sign_tool/README.md

 This Python script, app_sign_tool.py, is a command-line utility designed to prepare firmware application binaries for deployment.
 It processes a raw binary file, populates its header with crucial metadata, and can optionally apply cryptographic operations such as digital signing and encryption.
 Finally, it can merge the processed application with a bootloader to generate a production-ready .hex file.

-Look at the [Revision](https://github.com/GeneralEmbeddedCLibraries/revision) module for more informations about application header.

 Signature tool is invoked in post-build process, after binary file is composed.